alexandrastoica/blogging-with-gatsby/README.md

 # blogging-with-gatsby

-A blog app using React, Gatsby, and GraphQL
+A blog app using React, Gatsby, and GraphQL.